 Any student who fails a module must repeat the module in order to obtain a new participation mark (according to A-Rule 1.13.3.5).
-Classes must be attended, and no exemption from class attendance will be granted in the event of timetable clashes.

 A pass is obtained for a curriculum once all the modules of the programme have been passed individually (A-Rule 2.6.1 and Faculty Rule 2.6.1).